Beach-Brews/devvit-community-survey/terms.md

 - Managing in-App interactions
 - Storing your survey responses or votes
-- Displaying aggregated or anonymized results (unless survey anonymous mode is off)
+- Displaying aggregated or anonymized results
+  - "Application mode" stores response user ID or username for mod-review
+  - Text responses are saved as comments, but user ID or username may be stored to properly delete responses if account is deleted

 The App never sells, leases, or shares data to third parties.
+This is strictly forbidden by the Devvit Rules.
+Reddit may or may not, as outlined in their Privacy Policy.

 ### 4. Data Retention